phatak-dev/blog/_posts/2014-12-22-running-scala-programs-on-yarn.md

 {% endhighlight %}

-Here we are telling to YARN that we need 300 mb of memory and one cpu to run our application master.
+Here we are telling to yarn that we need 300 mb of memory and one cpu to run our application master.

 ### Step 2.5: Setup the context and submit the application